-Describe the properties of metals on the basis of their characteristic physical and
+Describe the properties of metals on the basis of their characteristic physical and chemical properties.
+Know how that

-- organisms are adapted to live in their habitat. - Explain the importance of the carbon cycle and the water cycle to living organisms are involved in the cycling of materials through an ecosystem.. - Understand how some animals are adapted as successful predators. - 4.
+- living organisms are involved in the cycling of materials through an ecosystem.. - 3.
+Understand how some animals are adapted as successful predators. - 4.
 Be able to construct a simple food chain with a plant, a herbivore and a carnivore. - 5.
-Understand how a change affecting one species in a food web can affect another species in the same food web. - 6.
-Describe that DNA is now used to help classify organisms.
+Understand how a change affecting one species in a food web can affect another species in the same food web. - Describe that DNA is now used to help classify organisms.